 [Section 13A inserted by No. 68 of 2004 s.
 25.]

-14. Duties of manufacturers etc.
+14. Plant designers etc., duties of

 (1) A person who designs, manufactures, imports or supplies any plant for use at a mine must, so far as is practicable —

 (a) ensure that the design and construction of the plant is such that persons who properly install, maintain or use the plant are not, in doing so, exposed to hazards; and